AdobeDocs/experience-manager-pattern-detection.en/help/lui.md

   * This is detected when the `jcr:primaryType` property value is "cq:Template".
 * `content.fragment.template`: Content Fragment Templates, should create fragment models to replace the fragment templates.
   * Content fragment templates can be found at the following locations :
-    * Out of the box content fragment templates are stored in "/libs/settings/dam/cfm/templates"
+    * Out of the box content fragment templates are stored in `/libs/settings/dam/cfm/templates`
-    * They can be overlaid in  "/apps/settings/dam/cfm/templates"  or  "/conf/.../settings/dam/cfm/templates"  (... = global or <tenant>)
+    * They can be overlaid in  `/apps/settings/dam/cfm/templates`  or  `/conf/.../settings/dam/cfm/templates`(... = global or "tenant")

 ## Possible implications and risks {#implications-and-risks}

 >[!CONTEXTUALHELP]